xlang-ai/OpenAgents/README.md

 ## 💻 Localhost Deployment

 We've released the OpenAgents platform code.
-Feel free to deploy on your own localhost!
+Feel free to deploy it on your localhost!

 Here is a brief system design of OpenAgents:
 <div align="center">